 One of the most effective ways to have one of the best customer service teams is by creating a work environment where the employees know the bigger picture they are working towards.
 But you can only do this through onboarding correctly, and that means treating them like employees.

 It’s better to think of outsourced customer support as more of a partnership.
 It’s important to keep in mind you’re sourcing a long-term professional relationship and you need to choose carefully who you partner with.

-Outsourcing poorly would mean you lose that close contact with your support centre and that alignment in achieving your business goals.
+Outsourcing poorly would mean you lose that close contact with your support center and that alignment in achieving your business goals.